v7herman4/AI-Builder-Credits-vs-Copilot-Credits/README.md

       - [AIBuilder2CopilotCredit](#aibuilder2copilotcredit)

-This solution contains a Power BI report template that you can connect to ONE Power Platform environment to do analysis of AI Builder Credits and Copilot Credits consumed by a resource.
+This solution contains a Power BI report template that you can connect to ONE Power Platform environment to do analysis of AI Builder Credits and Copilot Credits consumed by a resources.

 ## Credits